 Choosing countertops for your kitchen or bathroom used to be that thing you did after you chose the cabinets, the floor and the backsplash—all it took was a trip to the stone yard or home improvement store for a granite slab that pulled the whole look together.
 But innovations in engineering and design mean that counters have risen to the top of designers’ to-do lists.
-These are countertop trends from 2016 that are inspiring—rather than just completing—the year’s most chic spaces:

 1. PLAYING CHARADES